mTechHK/WardDashboard/en-README.md

     4. Run docker run --name ward -p 8080:4000 -p <application port>:<application port> ward
     5. Go to `localhost:4000` in web browser, input the same application port
     6. If you get error after being redirected to application port try hitting refresh

+this is a fork for [ward](https://github.com/B-Software/Ward) use mit LICENSE